zpz/zpz.github.io/_posts/2016-09-17-python-project-tips.md

 ---
 layout: post
 title: Some Coding Tips for Python Projects
+tags: [Python]
 ---

+Below are tips on a few very high-level and commonly-encountered topics in Python software development.

 * [Recommended directory structure for a Python project](#directory-structure)
 * [Documentation](#documentation)